• Code as a Liberal Art Hero

 Rory Solomon

-Director and Assistant Professor of Code as a Liberal Art
+Assistant Professor, Code as a Liberal Art

 [email protected]